Slow cooker tips and tricks every cook should know!

 WHAT CAN I MAKE IN SLOW COOKER?

-Slow cookers can be used for so many things besides stews and soups! …….
+Slow cookers can be used for many things besides stews and soups! …….
 Curries, bread, cakes and jacket potatoes!

 HOW DO TIMINGS COMPARE TO TRADITIONAL COOKING METHODS?